paachary/rdf-sparql/README.md

 Note: These commands have been run on Ubuntu 20.04 OS

-More information on Sparqlkernel can be found in [this repository](https://github.com/riccardotommasini/rsp-kernel)
+More information on Sparqlkernel can be found in [this repository](https://github.com/riccardotommasini/rsp-kernel) This assumes python3 is already installed on your machine.
 ```python
        pip install sparqlkernel
        pip install notebook